 Ernest Mario, Ph.D.
 Dr. Mario joined our board of directors in August 2007 and served as Chairman and Chief Executive Officer until February 2014 when he was named Chairman.
 From April 2003 to August 2007, Dr. Mario served as Chief Executive Officer and Chairman of Reliant Pharmaceuticals, Inc., a privately held pharmaceutical company that was acquired by GSK for approximately \$1.6 billion in 2007.
 Dr. Mario served as Chief Executive Officer and Chairman of ALZA Corporation, a research-based pharmaceutical company, from November 1997 to December 2001, when ALZA was acquired by Johnson & Johnson for approximately \$12 billion.
 Previously he served as Chief Executive Officer and Co-Chairman of ALZA from August 1993 to November 1997.
 From January 1992 until March 1993, Dr. Mario served as Deputy Chairman of Glaxo Holdings plc., a pharmaceutical company, and as Chief Executive from May 1989 to March 1993.
 Dr. Mario has current and past service on a number of corporate boards including Boston Scientific Corporation, Celgene Inc., Chimerix, Inc., Kindred Biosciences Inc., Tonix Pharmaceuticals Holding Corp. and XenoPort Inc. Dr. Mario is active in numerous educational and healthcare organizations.
 He is Chairman of the American Foundation for Pharmaceutical Education, a Director of the Gladstone Foundation, and past Chairman of the Duke University Health System.
-Dr. Mario earned his M.S. and Ph.D. in physical sciences at the University of Rhode Island and B.S. in pharmacy at Rutgers.
-He holds honorary doctorates from the University of Rhode Island and Rutgers University.
+Dr. Mario earned his M.S. and Ph.D. in physical sciences at the University of Rhode Island and Rutgers University.
 In 2007 he was awarded the Remington Medal by the American Pharmacists' Association, pharmacy's highest honor.